PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters: Experimental Results

 \subsection{Results}

 We demonstrate the effectiveness of \prelora{} by comparing its performance across a range of hyperparameter settings against the full model baseline.
-To this end, Section~\ref{subsec:ablation_study} evaluates two key design choices: the strictness of the partial convergence test, determined by $\tau$ and $\zeta$, and the warmup window size $w$, which dictates how long the LoRA modules train alongside the full model before freezing its weights.
-Section~\ref{subsec:tcm} follows, presenting results that provide a broad overview of the performance gains achieved with \prelora{} in terms of time, throughput, and memory.
+To this end, this section evaluates two key design choices: the strictness of the partial convergence test, determined by $\tau$ and $\zeta$, and the warmup window size $w$, which dictates how long the LoRA modules train alongside the full model before freezing its weights.
+This is followed by results that provide a broad overview of the performance gains achieved with \prelora{} in terms of time, throughput, and memory.
+Finally, we integrate ReLoRA’s merge-and-reinitialize technique to achieve further performance gains.